On The Opposite of Magic, writing and kumquats

 Q. Wait, what about kumquats?
 You promised something about kumquats.

-A. My daughter and I think “kumquat” is a perfectly hilarious word, so I had to bring it up somewhere.
+A. My daughter and I think it’s a perfectly hilarious word.
 Kumquat!

 Have other Qs I should A?
 Contact me here.